Festivals & Events

 Gay Pride Parade (2nd weekend in August)

-Reykjavik Culture Night / Menningarnott (3rd weekend in August)
+Reykjavík Culture Night / Menningarnott (3rd weekend in August)

 Reykjavik Marathon (3rd weekend in August)

 The Reykjavik Marathon is an annual event held every August on Culture Day.
-This international event hosts over 3,500 participants for a full or half marathon, or three, five or ten kilometer races as well as an informal family race.
+This international event hosts over 3.500 participants for a full or half marathon, or three, five or ten kilometer races as well as an informal family race.

-Sheep and Horse Round-Up (Early September)
+Sheep and Horse Round-Up (September & October)

 Imagine Peace Tower (October 9 – December 8)

-In 2007 Yoko Ono unveiled the Imagine Peace Tower, a beam of light emanating from a wishing well monument on the coast of Videy Island just outside of Reykjavik.
-Created in memory of her husband, John Lennon, it bears the words Imagine Peace in 24 languages & is lit each year from Oct 9 – Dec 8.
+In 2007 Yoko Ono unveiled the Imagine Peace Tower, a beam of light emanating from a wishing well monument on the coast of Víðey Island just outside of Reykjavík.
+Created in memory of her husband, John Lennon, it bears the words “Imagine Peace” in 24 languages.
+The tower is lit each year from Oct 9 – Dec 8.

 Iceland Airwaves Music Festival (Early November)

-This highly anticipated five-day alternative/indie musical showcase attracts thousands of music lovers from around the world to check out Icelandic and international talent at various venues across the vibrant capital of Reykjavik during Northern Lights season.
+This highly anticipated five-day alternative/indie musical showcase attracts thousands of music lovers from around the world to check out Icelandic and international talent at various venues across the vibrant capital of Reykjavik during northern lights season.

 Christmas Season (December)